The Uncomfortable Truth About Campus Rape Policy

 Geoffrey Stone, a professor at the University of Chicago Law School, and its former dean, told me he believes that the integrity of the legal system requires rules designed to prevent innocent people from being punished, and that these same principles should apply on campus.
 But he is concerned that severe sanctions are being imposed without the necessary protections for the accused.
 As he wrote in The Huffington Post, “For a college or university to expel a student for sexual assault is a matter of grave consequence both for the institution and for the student.
 Such an expulsion will haunt the student for the rest of his days, especially in the world of the Internet.
 Indeed, it may well destroy his chosen career prospects.”

 Stone also wrote that while campus codes of conduct say sexual assault is a Title IX violation, there is a widespread failure to clearly define sexual assault.
-Jeannie Suk Gerson and Jacob Gersen, in “The Sex Bureaucracy,” for example, document the frequent conflation on campus of the terms nonconsensual sex and unwanted sex, and explain why this is so concerning: “Many people, regardless of gender and sexual orientation, have consensual sex that is unwanted.
+Jeannie Suk Gersen and Jacob Gersen, in “The Sex Bureaucracy,” for example, document the frequent conflation on campus of the terms nonconsensual sex and unwanted sex, and explain why this is so concerning: “Many people, regardless of gender and sexual orientation, have consensual sex that is unwanted.
 Sometimes it is partially unwanted, not fully wanted, or both wanted and unwanted at the same time … Ambivalence—simultaneously wanting and not wanting, desire and revulsion—is endemic to human sexuality.”

 Sometimes, of course, there is no ambiguity, as when a woman says no, or sends visible, consistent physical signals that she is not consenting to a sexual act.
 But many schools no longer require women to say or signal no in order for an encounter to be considered nonconsensual.
 Affirmative consent rules, particularly when written or interpreted expansively, do that directly; in California, Connecticut, and New York, affirmative-consent codes for college students have been signed into law.
 So do policies that treat women who have been drinking—but who are not by any objective standard incapacitated—as unable to give consent.